MicrosoftDocs/architecture-center/docs/example-scenario/ai/customer-lifecycle-churn-content.md

 This solution is helpful in the following use cases:

 - In marketing, to determine how much to spend to acquire a customer.
-- For product teams, to tailor products and services tailored for their best customers.
+- For product teams, to tailor products and services for their best customers.
 - For customer support, to decide how much to spend to service and keep a customer.
 - For sales representatives, to decide what types of customers to spend the most time trying to acquire.